akhaled01/c-dir/README.md

 # searchDir

-SearchDir is a replica of the utility command ls
+A Small Replica of the GNU Coreutils ls command built entirely in golang

-More info soon..
+No external Dependencies needed